 The tragedy of 26-year-old Craig Mallon’s murder in Spain has been aggravated by a further series of circumstances, which sadly is a common theme experienced by other families who lose loved ones in similar situations abroad.

-The skills of David Swindle and his team, who are fluent in languages and skilled in understanding Spain’s systems, has enabled significant issues to be developed to help Craig’s parents in their search for the truth about Craig’s death.
+The skills of David Swindle and his team, who are fluent in languages and skilled in understanding Spain’s systems, has enabled significant issues to be developed to help both Craig’s and Kirsty’s families in their search for the truth about their loved ones’ deaths.
 They have also helped to develop processes and provide advice regarding the wider issues other bereaved families face.

 David has a BA in Police (Business) Studies from Strathclyde University and postgraduate qualifications in alcohol and drugs studies (Paisley University) and forensic medicine (Glasgow University).